ipfs-inactive/blog/content/post/52-go-ipfs-0.4.18.md

    a local IPFS node).

-To fix the security issue, we intend to switch IPFS gateway links `https://ipfs.io/ipfs/CID` to to `https://CID.ipfs.dweb.link`.
+To fix the security issue, we intend to switch IPFS gateway links `https://ipfs.io/ipfs/CID` to `https://CID.ipfs.dweb.link`.
 This way, the CID will be a part of the ["origin"](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin) so each IPFS website will get a separate security origin.